percona/pmm-doc/docs/install-pmm/remove-services/index.md

-# Remove services for PMM monitoring
+# Remove services from monitoring

 You must specify the service type and service name to remove services from monitoring.